-If the Ethics Committee proceeds to formally hear the case, it shall give the Respondent a reasonable opportunity to attend and be heard.
+If the Ethics Committee decides to formally hear the case, it shall give the Respondent a reasonable opportunity to attend and be heard.

-Formal hearings shall be held at a time, location, and/or method (physical, virtual) determined by the Chair of the committee.
-If timely disposition of a case permits, the hearing shall be held at he time and site of the annual meeting of the Academy.
+Formal hearings shall be held at a time and location determined by the chair of the committee.
+If timely disposition of a case permits, the hearing shall be held at the time and site of the annual meeting of the Academy.